ashejim/C769/task2.md

 > "In-text citations could not be found for portions of the task that have been quoted or paraphrased... " **What does this comment mean?**

 It indicates they could not find a matching in-text citation for every source on your reference list.
 Check that each reference has a match following APA style, e.g., (Author, year), and remove any references without matches.
 Use the [MS Word Reference Tool](https://support.microsoft.com/en-us/office/create-a-bibliography-citations-and-references-17686589-4824-4940-9c69-342c289fa2a5) to create, manage references, and avoid such errors.
+Follow the in-text citations and the reference page format of the [tasks 2 and 3 examples](resources:examples).